THE MILK HOUSE

 We are a couple of daydreamers spending our lives as happy worker bees for various companies.
 When the YMCA bought property in our neighborhood, we immediately started advocating for a coffee house as there were no sit-down options for coffee in the area.
 Michael noticed this building tucked back off of Rucker and showed Heather during one of their daydream drives.
 “If that place ever goes for sale, we have to buy it!”
 Not many months after he drove Heather by the building did he learn that he had been chatting with its owner several times a week at the downtown YMCA and didn’t discover this information until they were in the new Y and the proximity to The Milk House came up.
 “If you ever decide to sell, please let me know!”
 Michael asked, casually.Not many months after that conversation, the Pandemic hit and the world shut down, and the owner decided that was the sign to retire.
 Michael had also recently become unemployed, and the timing couldn’t have been both better or worse.

 Trying to purchase commercial property in a pandemic and unemployed?
 But they went for it, being pushed by an unknown force to venture this direction.
 Besides, who is more talented and committed to building a beautiful space than Michael?
 Now he had the time to devote to it.
-So, July 2020, the Wallace’s became Coffee Entrepreneurs!
+So, July 2020, they became Coffee Entrepreneurs!

 Learning the history of the building was a fun fascination, reading old newspaper articles, talking with Everett natives about their memories of Walt’s Milk House, where they would often come as children to drop off their weekly bottles for fresh bottles of milk, and if they were good, an ice cream cone too!
 A few families also gifted their long-forgotten milk crates with Walt’s bottles still in them, which we cherish.
 As the project progressed, it felt more and more that this was meant to be.